 Fellows work independently while collaborating closely with RRFB, which facilitates access to field sites, nurseries, staff expertise, logistics, and infrastructure.
 RRFB does not provide scientific supervision; applicants must have their own qualified academic supervisor or PI responsible for scientific oversight.

-The Marjorie Ann Hoy Doctoral Fellowship is the first award launched under RRFB’s fellowship program.
+The James & Marjorie Hoy Doctoral Fellowship is the first award launched under RRFB’s fellowship program.
 In 2026, two doctoral fellowships will be awarded, made possible through funding from the Hoy Foundation.

 Proposals are evaluated by the RRFB Science Advisory Panel, composed of internal and external scientists, the majority based in Bonaire.
 This fellowship supports multi-visit doctoral research aligned with RRFB’s core science priorities and designed to directly advance coral restoration practice.